-'''

-?goal>

-state free

-buffer full

-- state error
+?goal> state free buffer full - state error

-'''

 A query starts with a symbol composed of a '?', the name of the buffer being queried, and the symbol '>'.
-This query is testing that the goal module is currently reporting as state free, there is currently a chunk in the goal buffer, and that the goal module is not currently reporting an error.
+This query is testing that the goal module is currently reporting that its state is free, there is currently a chunk in the goal buffer, and that the goal module is not currently reporting an error.